Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 # The following color codes will be used "13 7 11 9"
 LogColors = "13 7 11 9"
 ...

+# Turn Remote Access On (I will be using it for connecting putty in order to run commands)
+Ra.Enable = 1
+...
+# If you require SOAP you can turn that on here
+SOAP.Enabled = 1
 ```
 and scriptdev2.conf
 ```